aaditraj/Monkey-Escape/README.md

 This project requires a Java setup.

 ## Installation
-Download the jar file from the 'dist' folder, navigate to where it is located using the command line, and execute the following command:
+Download the zip file from the Github repo.
+Then, unzip the MonkeyEscape file and download the jar file from the folder.
+Navigate to where it is located using the command line, and execute the following command:
 ```
 java -jar MonkeyEscape.jar
 ```